hyperledger-archives/fabric/README.md

       peer [command]

     Available Commands:
-      peer        Run peer.
+      peer        Runs the peer.
-      status      Status of the peer.
+      status      Returns status of the peer.
-      stop        Stops the peer.
+      stop        Stops the running peer.
-      chaincode   Compiles the specified chaincode.
+      login       Logs in a user on CLI. vm          Accesses VM specific functionality.
+      network     Lists all network peers.
+      chaincode   chaincode specific commands.
       help        Help about any command

     Flags:
       -h, --help[=false]: help for peer
+          --logging-level="": Default logging level and overrides, see core.yaml for full syntax

     Use "peer [command] --help" for more information about a command.

 ```

-The **peer** command will run peer process.
-You can then use the other commands to interact with this peer process.
-For example, status will show the peer status.
+The **peer** command will run the peer process.
+You can then use the other commands to interact with the peer process.
+For example, the `status` command will return the status of the running peer.

 #### 3. Test
 New code must be accompanied by test cases both in unit and Behave tests.